ls-1801/batchjob-operator/text/Thesis/md/Implementation/Architecture.md

-In this section, all components that make up the Interface are introduced.
-Here an Architectural overview is presented, and interactions between components are discussed.
+In this section, all components that make up the interface are introduced.
+Here an architectural overview is presented, and interactions between components are examined.

-The current implementation of the Scheduler Interface consists of 5 Components that will be introduced in this section but discussed in more detail in the Operator Section.
+The current implementation of the External-Scheduler-Interface consists of 5 components that will be introduced in this section but discussed in more detail in the Operator section.

 ![Components](graphics/architecture_components.png)

-The five components consist of three Reconciler or Control-Loops, the Batch-Job Reconciler, the Slots Reconciler, and the Scheduling Reconciler.
-The architecture also uses an Extender and, finally, the External-Scheduler facing Web-API.
+The five components consist of three Operators, each managing its resources.
+The architecture also uses an Extender and the external scheduler facing Web-API.

-The Interface that is visible to an External-Scheduler is supposed to be simple and only allows the querying of the current cluster situation, information about previous scheduling, and submission of new schedulings.
-Further, more concrete information, like Node metrics, can be queried from a Metric Provider that is commonly deployed along with the Cluster.

-Additionally to the three Reconciler, three Custom Resource Definitions (CRDs) are created.
+Additionally to the three reconcilers, three CRDs were designed.

-- *Batch Job* represents an Abstract Batch Job Application and can store information the External-Scheduler may want to remember for future invocations
+- **Batch Job** represents an abstract Batch Job application and can store information the external scheduler may want to remember for future invocations

-* *Slots* represent a testbed of guaranteed resources available for a *Scheduling*.
-A *Slots* Custom Resource is a collection of slots across the clusters Node that are referenced in a *Scheduling*
+* **Testbeds** represent a testbed of guaranteed resources available for a Scheduling.
+A Testbed CR is a collection of slots across the clusters Node that are referenced in a Scheduling

-- *Scheduling* represents the decision done by the External-Scheduler.
-A *Scheduling* maps multiple *Batch Jobs* to *Slots* available in the Cluster.
-The *Scheduling* also acts as a Queue and submits Jobs into the slots in order once *Slots* become available.
+- **Schedulings** represents the decision done by the external scheduler.
+A Scheduling maps multiple Batch Jobs to Testbeds available in the cluster.
+The scheduling also acts as a queue and submits jobs into the slots in order once slots become available.

-The Batch Job CR is used to Model a reoccurring Batch Job Application.
-In order to support both Flink and Spark Applications, an abstract Batch Job CR is chosen that maps the state of application-specific CR (link SparkApplications[@SparkOperator] and FlinkCluster[@FlinkOperator]) to a common set of possible States.
-(Information about possible States and the corresponding State Machine are discussed in the Batch Job Operator Section).
-A Batch Job can be claimed by exactly one *Scheduling*, this is because the Batch Job CR models exactly the life cycle of a single application.
+The Batch Job CR is used to model a reoccurring Batch Job application.
+To support both Flink and Spark applications, an abstract Batch Job CR is chosen that maps the state of application-specific CR (link SparkApplications[@SparkOperator] and FlinkCluster[@FlinkOperator]) to a common set of possible states.
+A Batch Job can be claimed by exactly one scheduling.
+This is because the Batch Job CR models exactly the life cycle of a single application.

-The Slots CR guarantees Resources in the Cluster by creating Ghost Pods, with a specific Resource Request representing the Size of an empty Slot.
-The Ghost Pods reserve resources by not allowing other Pods requiring scheduling to be scheduled onto the same Node.
-Using the extender and Preemption, the Slot Reconciler can reserve resources for Pods created by the Batch Job CR.
+Using the extender and preemption, the Testbed reconciler can reserve resources for Pods created by the Batch Job CR.
+The Slots CR guarantees resources in the cluster by creating Ghost Pods, with a specific resource request representing the size of a slot.
+The Ghost Pods reserve resources by preventing other Pods requiring scheduling to be scheduled onto the same Node.

-Finally, the Scheduling CR is passed to the external Interface by the External-Scheduler.
-Given a Set of Batch Jobs and the Slots and the Node they exist on, an External-Scheduler can compute a *Scheduling*  that chooses Batch Jobs and the Slots they should run in.
+Finally, the Scheduling CR is passed to the External-Scheduler-Interface by the external scheduler.
+Given a set of Batch Jobs and the slots and the Node they exist on, an external scheduler can compute a Scheduling that chooses Batch Jobs and the slots they should run in.

-**Note**: Reconciler and Control-Loop can be used interchangeably, but for less confusion with the Spring Boot Concept of a Controller, the principle of a Control-Loop will be called Reconciler**